The practices OCR fines aren't the ones that tried and failed. They're the ones that didn't know they were supposed to try.

 3. Automatic Logoff (Addressable, Trending Required)

 Configure timeouts proportionate to risk and location.
-Set application and workstation inactivity timers; require re-authentication to resume access to ePHI.
-Shorten timers for public or shared workstations and kiosk-mode devices used in intake or exam areas.
-(AccountableHQ) With the proposed rule change treating this as effectively required, local AI deployment lets you configure session timeouts at the application level, the operating system level, and the network level, without depending on a third-party vendor's product roadmap to implement a control your compliance program demands.
+Application and workstation inactivity timers, re-authentication to resume access to ePHI, shorter timers on the public, shared and kiosk-mode devices sitting in intake and the exam rooms.
+(AccountableHQ) With the proposed rule treating this as effectively required, local deployment lets you set the timeout at the application, the operating system and the network at once, instead of waiting on somebody else's product roadmap to ship a control you're already required to have.

 4. Encryption and Decryption (Addressable, Trending Required)